Georges Clairin: Life

-Clairin was apprenticed in the workshops of Isidore Pils and François-Édouard Picot.
+Clairin was born in Paris.
+He apprenticed in the workshops of Isidore Pils and François-Édouard Picot.
 In 1861 he entered the École des beaux-arts de Paris, and in 1866 first displayed his work.
 He travelled to Spain with Henri Regnault and to Italy with François Flameng and Jean-Léon Gérôme.
 He met the Catalan painter Marià Fortuny in Morocco and they visited Tétouan together.
 In 1895, he travelled to Egypt with the composer Camille Saint-Saëns.

 He is best known for his portraits of Sarah Bernhardt, with whom he had a long friendship and whom he depicted in costume for a number of her roles, including as the queen in Ruy Blas (1879), Mélisande in La Princesse Lointaine (1895 and 1899), Cleopatra (1900), Theodora (1902) and Saint Teresa of Ávila; he also showed her in less formal poses.
 Clairin painted many ceilings, among them the foyers of the Opéra Garnier (1874) and the Le Trident, the theatre of Cherbourg.

+He died in 1919 in Pouldu, Clohars-Carnoët.

 He was the uncle of the painter Pierre-Eugène Clairin.